Hello and welcome to Momentum Counselling.

 Hi, my name is Luisa.
 I am a qualified counsellor, Accredited by the British Association for Counselling and Psychotherapy (BACP), working in Kent and online.
 I have a degree in Psychology in addition to a Diploma in Integrative Counselling.
 This means I draw on a wide range of theories and approaches which enables me to adapt to your needs.

 Through my experience with clients I have dealt with a variety of challenging issues such as: abuse, addiction, anger, anxiety, helplessness, low self-worth, relationships, stress and weight management.
 Over the years I have had the privilege of witnessing much personal change for my clients which has been a joy to see.

 In addition to running my own private practice I work for a Tier 3 Specialist Weight Management Service helping overweight people deal with their issues around eating.
 I also work for Therapy Partners helping young people with eating disorders, typically anorexia and bulimia nervosa.

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) which is the largest professional organisation that represents counselling and psychotherapy in the UK.

 You can view my entry on the Counselling Directory here.

 Free 20 minute introductory session.

 All sessions thereafter are fifty minutes in length, typically on a weekly basis.
 Initially we can contract for six to eight weeks and review after four.
 Face to face fees are paid weekly at the end of each session.
-Online and telephone counselling fees are paid before the session starts.
+Telephone counselling fees are paid before the session starts.
 I accept payment by bank transfer (BACS).
 I see individual adults who are 18+

 - Telephone counselling: £50